 - Whilst the Met Office will use reasonable endeavours to maintain service availability, the service is provided to you without any guarantee of availability or performance.
 In the event of disruption or degradation of the service for any reason, the Met Office shall use reasonable endeavours to return the service to operation.

 - To the fullest extent permitted by law, the Met Office shall not be liable for any loss or damage suffered by you as a result of the unavailability of the service, the use of the service, any changes to, or removal of the data provided through it, or any failure to provide notification of any incident or change.
 This does not affect any liability for death or personal injury caused by negligence, nor any liability for fraud or fraudulent misrepresentation.

-The Met Office has obligations under law, including the Freedom of Information legislation, to disclose information including confidential information held by us.
-We will always endeavour to consult with you before making a decision to disclose confidential information held by us.
+- The Met Office has obligations under law, including the Freedom of Information Act 2000 and other access legislation, to disclose information (sometimes including confidential information) held by us.
+If you are affected by the Met Offices' obligations to comply with legislation, we will always endeavour to consult with you before making a decision to disclose confidential information held by us.

 - The Met Office shall have the right, at its sole discretion and at any time, to change or modify these terms and conditions, such change shall be effective immediately upon being made reasonably available to you.

 - These Terms and Conditions are governed by the laws of England and Wales.
 The courts located in England shall have exclusive jurisdiction to hear any dispute arising out of them.